 5. Schedule a Check-in with Us

-We'll send you an email around 10 days before your ceremony to schedule a moment to go over the timeline for your day and discuss details.
+We'll send you an email to schedule a call 10-14 days before your ceremony to review your day's timeline and discuss details.

 We can answer any last-minute questions you have, and we like to make sure you're all ready!